 Start by doing this for two minutes today.
 See how you feel.
 Do it again tomorrow, see how you feel.
 Beginning your day by taking two minutes to breathe can have a huge impact — both in the moment and for your overall health.

 If meditating is new to you, it may be difficult at first.
-You may sit down, take a deep breath and start running through your to-do list without meaning to.
+You may sit down, take a deep breath and start unwittingly running through your to-do list.
 You might focus on the fact that your nose itches or remember that you didn’t refill the dog’s water bowl.
 These are all natural reactions and they are all okay.
 As soon as you realize that your mind is wandering, gently bring your focus back to your breath.